-Produce a full inventory of the set of concrete files comprising the UDIM set specified by udimpattern.
+Produce a full inventory of the set of concrete files comprising the UDIM set specified by UTF-8 encoded udimpattern.
 The apparent number of texture atlas tiles in the u and v directions will be written to nutiles and nvtiles, respectively.
-The vector filenames will be sized to ntiles nvtiles and filled with the the names of the concrete files comprising the atlas, with an empty ustring corresponding to any unpopulated tiles (the UDIM set is allowed to be sparse).
-The filename list is indexed as utile + vtile nvtiles.
+The vector filenames will be sized to ntiles nvtiles and filled with the names of the concrete files comprising the atlas, with an empty ustring corresponding to any unpopulated tiles (the UDIM set is allowed to be sparse).
+The filename list is indexed as utile + vtile virtual void invalidate (ustring filename, bool force = true) = 0